Altra Superior 2.0 Review Facts

 .
 Also, pay attention to the sizing, as there have been reports of it being too short (buying a size ½ larger generally does the trick though).

 The Superior 2.0 has a wide variety of colors to choose from.
-The upper layers of the shoe feature a minimalist design with the Altra logo, and a slightly asymmetric lacing.
-It is an improved look compared to its predecessors, and has had a generally positive reception by the buyers.
+The upper layers of the shoe feature a minimalist design with the Altra logo and a slightly asymmetric lacing.
+It is an improved look compared to its predecessors and has had a generally positive reception from the buyers.
 It is without a doubt a stylish choice for trail running.

 Having control over your shoes on technical trails is very important.
 The asymmetric lacing on the Superior 2.0 lets you secure your foot without constricting blood flow, contributing to the heavy comfort-level of the shoe.
 While the Superior 2.0 has an excellent lock on your fore- and midfoot, Altra shoes always had a heavily cushioned heel padding which sometimes runs short on providing the necessary grip.
 However, lacing